moby/moby/man/docker-daemon.8.md

   Force the Docker runtime to use a specific storage driver.

 **--selinux-enabled**=*true*|*false*
   Enable selinux support.
 Default is false.
-SELinux does not presently support the BTRFS storage driver.
+SELinux does not presently support the overlay storage driver.

 **--storage-opt**=[]
   Set storage driver options.
 See STORAGE DRIVER OPTIONS.